apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 :::note

-If you only have one node for deploying a RaftGroup Cluster, set `spec.affinity.topologyKeys` as `null`.
+If you only have one node for deploying a ReplicaSet Cluster, set `spec.affinity.topologyKeys` as `null`.

 :::